pqrs-org/Karabiner-Elements/README.md

 If you want to rebuild these binaries, you have to build them manually.<br/>
 Please follow the instruction of these projects.

-##### About rebuilding kext in Karabiner-VirtualHIDDevice

-If you want to build kext in Karabiner-VirtualHIDDevice, macOS requires a valid certificate which be able to sign the built kext.<br/>
-Unless such certificate, macOS refuses to load the built kext.<br/>
-Please read a documentation about [System Integrity Protection Guide](https://developer.apple.com/library/archive/documentation/Security/Conceptual/System_Integrity_Protection_Guide/KernelExtensions/KernelExtensions.html) for more details.

-(We are including the pre-built kext binary to avoid the restriction that macOS requires a uncommon certificate.)